 The cost of adult day care services varies from location to location, with average daily fees typically ranging between $40 and $75.
 This fee includes all services, activities, meals and snacks.
 Be sure to ask for a comprehensive list of fees and information about services provided.

 It’s common to encounter resistance to the idea of attending adult day care.
 The thought of attending such a program can be uncomfortable and interpreted as a loss of independence; although the program is designed to promote independence.
 It may be best to take small steps towards the goal of attendance.
 Begin by introducing the idea.
 Then, after researching those in the area, begin a discussion.
-Next, take them to tour the center, meet the staff, talk to other participants and take part in an activity, gradually increasing time spent at the center.
+Next, take them to virtually tour the center, meet the staff, talk to other participants and take part in an activity, gradually increasing time spent at the center.
 Give them time to adjust and become comfortable with the idea.
 As their attendance time increases, they are likely to make new friends and look forward to spending more time with them.

 Between 5.8 to 7 million people provide care to someone 65 or older who needs assistance with ADLs and IADLs.
 This care burden, provided day in and day out, often round-the-clock, takes a physical, mental and emotional toll on the caregiver.
 Without an occasional respite break, caregivers cannot adequately face the important task of caregiving.